 - a few tablespoons of stevia tea

-You can see after we added the broth, it made it more like the green curry soup we’re shooting for.
+You can see how the broth made it more like the green curry soup dish this recipe is made for.

 This Thai Green Curry has healthy fats from the chicken skin and coconut milk which make it good for a light keto lunch.
 It’s low carb and uses zero sugar.
 It has Paleo suitable ingredients and is an all-around amazing dish!